With proper care, your ZRE canoe paddle will last for years.

 ZRE carbon fiber canoe paddles are designed with sufficient reinforcement in the tip to allow small dings or chips to be sanded or filed out.
 Blades that become blunt from hard use can also be sanded or filed.

-By inspecting your paddle after each use and after a hard hit, you may be able to catch any damage early when repair is easy.
-All ZRE Canoe paddles are made in three pieces so a part can easily be replaced at any ZRE Service Center if necessary or by yourself.
+By inspecting your paddle after each use and after hard hits, you may be able to catch any damage early when repair is easy.
+All ZRE canoe paddles are made in three pieces, so a part can easily be replaced at any ZRE Service Center if necessary.
+You can also do the replacement yourself.